Where can I purchase the necessary items for synchro?

 Provincial stream athletes can swim up or down an age category.
 For example, an athlete might be in the 13-15 age group, but due to physical ability or

 maturity, may swim up to the 16 and Over group or down to the 11-12 group.
-For a team to qualify to compete, though, the averaged age of all team members must be in the stated age grouping for
+For a team to qualify to compete, though, the average age of all team members must be in the stated age grouping for the

-the team.
-Athletes who swim up or down still must swim their actual age grouping figures.
+team.
+Athletes who swim up or down still must swim their actual age grouping for figures or technical elements.
 National stream athletes can swim up, but cannot swim down.
-All in all, swimming up or down is
+All in all, swimming up

 What is the cut-off date for registration?